Monastery of Taxiarches

 As you pass the door-step of the Monastery you will see the vaulted temple, with its vividly colored double-door sharply contrasting the wrinkled facade.
 Behind the double belfry stands the dome of the church, whitewashed, as the whole Monastery.
 Its interior was covered with frescoes, much of which was destroyed in the early 20th century, but the perfectly preserved wooden temple still hosts a lot of iconography, pictures of saints and votive offerings.
 The center of the floor is adorned, since the middle of the 17th century, by a marble slab with the Two-Headed Eagle engraved, a holy symbol of the Byzantine Empire that was adopted by the Orthodox Church.

 The temple is surrounded by the various rooms of the Monastery, spread over two levels, such as the abbey, the mutual-teaching school, the library, the laundry, the hand mills, the kitchen and the monks’ cells.
 Formerly, dozens of monks used to live here, taking care of the Monastery and its lands.
 By 1950 there were only three – the Archimandrite Makarios Kotsikos being one of them.
-Some years later, the Archimandrite remained on his own, accompanying the visitors with his hospitality and friendliness, while in the meantime, he is a vicar in Panagia, Galani and Kallitsos.
+Some years later, the Archimandrite remained on his own, accompanying the visitors with his hospitality and friendliness, while in the meantime, he was a vicar in Panagia, Galani and Kallitsos.

 Before visiting the Monastery make sure to contact the telephone number 22810 51027, in order to check the hours that it is open to the public.